💚 Free Sample with Every Order! 💚

 Red Raspberry Leaf – The Toner

-Red raspberry leaf is often called the “woman’s herb,” rich in iron, magnesium, and B vitamins.
-It tones and strengthens the uterus, supports menstrual health, and has long been used in pregnancy to prepare the womb for labor.
+It is deeply nutritive — rich in iron, magnesium, and B vitamins — and traditionally used to tone the uterus, support menstrual health, and prepare the body for labor.

 Use it for: Easing menstrual cramps, preparing for childbirth (in second and third trimester), and replenishing minerals post-birth.